flexera-public/policy_templates/README_GUIDELINE.md

 ### Functional Description (REQUIRED)

 In this section you describe how the policy functions, not what it does.
 It should include which clouds, APIs and how checks are made.
-This would be a good place to write some technical details about API usage, metrics used for gathering details etc.
+This would be a good place to write some technical details about API usage and  metrics used for gathering details etc.

 ### Input Parameters (REQUIRED)